 How to write greater than or equal to(≥) symbol in LaTeX?

-Mathematically, there are different inequalities symbols to represent “greater than or equal to”.
-However, the ≥ symbol is used in 99 percent of cases.
-And there is a default \geq command for this symbol.
+Mathematically, several symbols can represent “greater than or equal to,” but the symbol is used in 99% of cases, and LaTeX provides the default command \geq for it.

 \documentclass{article}